-In essence, a molecular simulation is a time series consisting of a set of frames of the atomic positions of a molecular system, which can be viewed frame-by-frame as a `trajectory'.
-In iMD-VR, these trajectories are generated and visualised on-the-fly.
-Each frame contains information about the system, e.g. the temperature and energy, and the atoms contained within it, e.g. their position and element type.
-NanoVer (previously known as Narupa) uses a key-value system to store and communicate these frames.
+In essence, an MD simulation is a time series consisting of a set of frames of the atomic positions of a molecular system, which can be viewed frame-by-frame as a `trajectory' (an example is shown in Table \ref{tab:table1}).
+In iMD-VR, these trajectories are generated and visualized on the fly.
+Each frame contains information about the system (e.g. the temperature and energy), and the atoms contained within it (e.g. their position, velocities and element type).
+The iMD-VR program NanoVer uses a key-value system to store and communicate the data associated with these frames.

-NanoVer streams data in two dictionaries: (a) the frames, containing information about the simulation, such as the atomic positions; and (b) the `shared state', consisting of synchronised information about, e.g., avatar positions and user interactions with the simulation.
-The NanoVer server can record these data, thus enabling post-hoc analysis and playback of sessions.
-These recordings can be loaded onto the server, which then sends the recorded streams (synchronised using timestamps) to the clients as if they were real-time simulation streams.
-In this case, NanoVer acts purely as a molecular visualiser, affording the user control over the position/rotation/scale of the simulation and providing typical playback features (play/pause/restart), though naturally the user cannot apply forces to the molecular system.
-NanoVer recordings can be imported and analysed using a Python script with the MDanalysis module\cite{MDanalysis1}\cite{MDanalysis2}.
+NanoVer streams data in real-time in the form of two dictionaries: (a) the frames, containing information about the simulation, such as the atomic positions, velocities, energies, and forces; and (b) the `shared state', consisting of synchronized information about avatar positions and user interactions such as controller positions and button pushes.
+The NanoVer server uses these streams to manage and process how users interact with MD simulation in VR.
+Moreover, it can record these data, thus enabling post-hoc analysis and playback of sessions.
+These recordings can be loaded onto the server, which then sends the recorded streams (synchronized using timestamps) to the clients as if they were real-time simulation streams.
+In this case, NanoVer acts purely as a molecular visualizer, affording the user control over the position/rotation/scale of the simulation and providing typical playback features (play/pause/restart).
+During playback, the user cannot apply forces to the molecular system.
+NanoVer recordings can be imported and analysed using a Python script with the MDanalysis package\cite{MDanalysis1, MDanalysis2}.